manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/services/GetFlowInformationForERP.md

 * When a **ProductName** parameter is sent to the service, the information of the Product and to the effective version of the associated Flow is returned.

-* When a **FlowName** parameter is sent to the service, the information associated to the effective version of the Flow is returned.
+* When a **FlowName** parameter is sent to the service without **FlowVersion**, the information associated to the effective version of the Flow is returned.

 * When a **FlowName** and a **FlowVersion** parameters are sent to the service, the information associated to the specified version of the Flow is returned.